Lesson Plan - Get It!

-When the roller coaster starts moving downwards, it will start to speed up.
+When the roller coaster starts moving downward, it will start to speed up.
 The process of gaining speed means that kinetic energy is increasing.

 This is what transformation of energy looks like.
-Some of the potential energy was transformed into kinetic energy when the roller coaster started moving.
+Some potential energy was transformed into kinetic energy when the roller coaster started moving.

-However, adding the amount of potential energy and kinetic energy at every point in the roller coaster's motion should give you the same amount of mechanical energy - it should be conserved:
+However, adding the amount of potential and kinetic energy at every point in the roller coaster's motion should give you the same amount of mechanical energy — it should be conserved.

 - Is there a point where the kinetic energy is greater than the potential energy?

 The answer is yes.
-When the roller coaster is at the very bottom of the track, the kinetic energy becomes the maximum value while the potential energy approaches zero value.
+When the roller coaster is at the bottom of the track, kinetic energy becomes the maximum value while potential energy approaches zero.

 The mechanical energy within this system is the same at any point (ignoring other means of energy such as heat and sound).

-In the Got It? section, you will review these basic concepts and test how much you learned!
+In the Got It? section, review these basic concepts and test how much you learned!
 Move on whenever you're ready.